Steal This Strategy: Using Keyword Research for Competitor Analysis

 Yahini goes way beyond just pumping out keyword lists.
 Its advanced AI algorithm actually understands the nuances of your brand, products, target audience, and competitive landscape.
 It analyzes all the relevant data to spit out a finely-tuned list of terms that are guaranteed to move the needle.

 It automatically classifies those keywords by their funnel stage (TOFU, MOFU, BOFU) to ensure you've got a balanced strategy.
-It prioritizes terms based on factors like relevance, search volume, and ranking difficulty.
+It prioritizes terms based on factors like relevance, search volume, and ranking difficulty (often represented as a keyword difficulty score).
 You can easily filter the big list down to just the high-impact terms worth pursuing.

-Yahini taps into a combo of data sources like APIs, web scraping, and Google Ads integration to bring you the most up-to-date, accurate keyword intelligence.
+Yahini taps into a combo of data sources like APIs, web scraping, and Google Ads integration to bring you the most up-to-date, accurate keyword intelligence, offering valuable insights for your strategy.

 It basically saves you countless hours of manual research while surfacing way more strategic keyword opportunities.